thin-lizard/thin-lizard.github.io/_projects/6_project.md

 ---
 layout: page
 title: project 6
-description: a project with no image
+description: a project with no name
-img:
+img: /assets/img/Screenshot-Gritty.png
 importance: 4
-category: fun
+category:
 ---

 Every project has a beautiful feature showcase page.